 The idea initially came about during a conversation regarding our motion specialty and how we see it growing in the future.
 It was clear the first order of business was to find a better way to display our incredible crop of motion photographers, because the screen grabs weren’t cutting it.
 The most logical upgrade?
 Gifs.
 Simple, efficient, and eye-catching.

 Creating the gifs took a lot of attention to detail and careful consideration.
 Some of our criteria included the following:

 That’s just the creative side—the technical side presented its own challenges.
 We initially looked into using online gif-making tools, but the exporting sizes were nowhere near our 700 x 700 px website standard.
 The only option we were left with was creating the gifs manually in Photoshop, and using a gif optimizer to reduce the file size as much as possible without diminishing the quality.
 It was a lot of work, but we think the results are pretty sweet.

-Check out our motion page to view the results.
 In the meantime, take a look at a couple of the photo editing department’s favorite gifs.

 Left: David Clifford // Right: Ehrin Macksey

 Left: Ashley Gieseking // Right: Jeffrey Lamont Brown